Of course, you should start blogging this year (2026) and beyond.

 It is not enough to say I want to build a blog that talks about any of these topics:

-Each topic has sub-categories you can branch out to be more specific and direct to your target audience.
+Each topic has subcategories you can branch into to be more specific and more direct to your target audience.

 For example, the health industry is very BIG, and many sub-topics or issues branch out from it.
 You can narrow it down to a more relevant health market.

-You can build a blog that’s more focused on any but one of these health issues:
+You can build a blog that’s more focused on any one of these health issues:

 Do you see how we can branch out and pick a niche in the health industry?

-Instead of writing on all things health, we now have a blog topic that is more targeted and addresses a specific health issue.
+Instead of writing about all things health, we now have a more targeted blog topic that addresses a specific health issue.

-This is how to build a blog from the onset that makes finding content topics easier and writing about what you’re truly knowledgeable about possible.
+This is how to build a blog from the outset that makes it easier to find content topics and to write about what you’re truly knowledgeable about.

 Let me give you a real-life example here…

-The popular Backlinko blog created by Brian Dean was a sub-section of the SEO landscape.
-Brian Dean, instead of discussing all aspects of SEO strategies, Brian focuses on link building.
+The popular Backlinko blog, created by Brian Dean, was a sub-section of the SEO landscape.
+Brian Dean, instead of discussing all aspects of SEO strategies, focuses on link building.

 The blog grew quickly in popularity and became a reference source whenever link building is discussed.